slatedocs/slate/source/includes/_appendices.md

 For example, the salted credit card number hash for 4012012301230123 is 32c1950468af7489efb48c911f9550092ebf34c5

-The credit card number hash should be included in the JSON string of the request to IdentityMind Transaction API in the field “pccn”.
+The credit card number hash should be included in the JSON string of the request to IdentityMind Transaction API in the field "pccn".

 **Note**:  The hash must be of the full card number, not a masked or tokenized representation.